DhruvJ22/DhruvJ22.github.io/_pages/past_research.md

 <hr style="border:2px solid grey">
 _May 2018 - Feburary 2020_, __Prof.
 Carolin Frueh, Purdue University__

-**Description**: The multi-semester-long research was geared towards identifying patterns in the Geosynchronous Orbit (GEO) space objects.
+**Description**: The multi-semester-long research was geared towards identifying patterns in the orbit of Geosynchronous Orbit (GEO) space objects.
 The patterns enabled in designing a program to autonomously classify new space objects into a taxonomy based on the 8 groups defined in the ESA [GEO Classification Report](http://www.astronomer.ru/data/0128/ESA_GEO_Classification_Report_issue_19.pdf).

 **Learnings**: I learned the fundamentals of Astrodynamics to understand the orbits that the space objects were in.
 I used TLE data and the SGP4 model to simulate the orbits, and created functions to compute orbital elements and longitude.
 I developed an intuition of the orbital characteristics of the GEO objects and insights into the challenges of the space debris problem.